New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Decide gateway-level vs per-service enforcement

-Interviewers grade structure heavily.
 A reliable order is: clarify requirements and constraints, estimate scale, define the API, design the data model, draw the high-level architecture, then go deep on one or two components and their tradeoffs.
-Jumping straight to boxes and arrows without requirements is the most common reason strong engineers still fail this round.
+Interviewers grade structure heavily, and jumping straight to boxes and arrows without requirements is the most common reason strong engineers still fail this round.

 Requirements and constraints first